 Contractors, Vendors, Guests of the University

-Per University of Tennessee System-Wide Policies on Safety and Health, the UTC Department of Safety & Risk Management will be advised of any contractors, vendors, visitors or guests whose presence or activity on campus could possible create a hazard or risk to the safety and health to the University community.
+Per University of Tennessee System-Wide Policies on Safety and Health, the UTC Department of Safety and Risk Management will be advised of any contractors, vendors, visitors or guests whose presence or activity on campus could possibly create a hazard or risk to the safety and health of the University community.